Attending trade shows is something that many businesses do, but not all of them are successful.

 Prepare your signage

 Your signage is essential when attending an exhibition, so yours need to be both informative and eye-catching.
+For instance, a bright coloured and stylish neon sign could attract people that might otherwise walk on by.
 How many times have you seen stands at trade shows, read the blurb and still had no idea what the company does?
 Don’t let people think this about your signage, make sure that the products and services that you offer are clear, and easily conveyed by your signage and other display materials.

 It is also vital to consider the size of your stand and to prepare your signage accordingly.
 If you have reserved a large stand, you will need more than just one pop-up sign to fill your space.
 Too little signage makes your business look unprofessional and ill-prepared, whereas too much makes your stand crowded.
 Finding a balance between the two by calculating your stand’s measurements is essential to choosing the correct signage.